Water birth might be becoming a bigger trend but what should you take into consideration before deciding if you should have one or not?

 Thinking about the pool

-If you are buying or hiring your own, the size of the pool is extremely important – think about your height, how much space you have in your home, how heavy the pool will be, how much space inside the pool you will want, as well as whether you want a pool with a temperature regulator in it to keep it warm and ready for when you go into labour.
+If you are buying or hiring your own, the size of the pool is extremely important – think about your height, how much space you have in your home, how heavy the pool will be, how much space inside the pool you will want, as well as whether you want a pool with a temperature regulator to keep it warm and ready for when you go into labour.
 You will need to check whether you have a big enough hot water supply and work out how long it will take to fill it up from empty.

 Finding out more